Judge finds evidence that Tesla, Musk knew about Autopilot defect

 By Hyunjoo Jin and Dan Levine

-Judge Reid Scott, in the Circuit Court for Palm Beach County, ruled last week that the plaintiff in a product liability lawsuit against Tesla could proceed to trial and bring punitive damages claims against the company for intentional misconduct and gross negligence.
+Judge Reid Scott, in the Circuit Court for Palm Beach County, ruled last week that the plaintiff in a lawsuit over a fatal crash could proceed to trial and bring punitive damages claims against Tesla for intentional misconduct and gross negligence.
 The order has not been previously reported.

 The ruling is a setback for Tesla after the company won two product liability trials in California earlier this year over the Autopilot driver assistant system.
 A Tesla spokesperson could not immediately be reached for comment on Tuesday.